opsani/fiber-http/README.md

 key.
 The middleware will activate and log a status message after initialization.

 Set `NEW_RELIC_APP_NAME` to define the corresponding New Relic APM identifier (default: `fiber-http`).

+## Listening port

+By default, the server listens on port 8080.
+The port can be changed via the `PORT` environment variable.

 ## Docker images